 - supports the industry and community to understand the law.

 How we help

-PLA compliance teams visit licensed brothels to check they’re meeting the licence conditions and other legal requirements like COVID-19 safety.
+PLA compliance teams visit licensed brothels to check they’re meeting the licence conditions and other legal requirements.

 We’ll respond to your question or complaint quickly and thoroughly.

 Licensed brothels must meet some of Australia’s highest health and safety standards.

 We are accountable for the development, implementation and integrity of the regulatory framework for licensed brothels in Queensland.

 The scope of our work includes a broad customer base: community members, people working in the industry, businesses owners, stakeholders from community organisations, and the QPS.